samathaluca/cloud9-ticketsales/README.md

 Plus the band famously smashed up instruments on stage appealing to the sixties mood.
 The landing page carousel of atmospheric pictures will hopefully appeal to live music fans.
 Capturing the moments the band is most famous for will hopefully be appreciated by lovers of festivals.
-The intention being that the carousel images create interest and evoke mood by including grainy original pictures.
+The intention being that the carousel images create interest and evoke mood by including original (but not too poor quality)  pictures.
 Instead of changing the vertical height of the third picture I left it raw on smaller screens.
 I liked the added character of the original authenticity.
 On larger screens the different height was too much so I set the height of each image to match using media queries.
 A black and white theme is chosen due to the 1960s history.
 I did try both the sixties and the later bullseye logo on the nav bar but the look of simplistic original version appeared more in keeping.
 The carousel is a bootstrap component.

 #### About

 Information section.